Robust Distributed Optimization With Randomly Corrupted Gradients: Robust Aggregating Normalized Gradient Method (RANGE)

-To solve Problem~\eqref{eq:mainproblem} in the Byzantine setting defined by \eqref{eq:minibatchgradients}-\eqref{eq:pt}, we propose an algorithm called Robust Averaging Normalized Gradient MEthod (RANGE), which is summarized in Algorithm~\ref{alg:distriutedavgnormalizedgd}.
-There are three main interacting ideas behind Algorithm~\ref{alg:distriutedavgnormalizedgd} to guarantee convergence and robustness: 1) temporal gradient averaging, 2) robust aggregation, and 3) gradient normalization.
-Temporal gradient averaging in Step~\ref{avgstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} aims to compute a robustified gradient for all agents by estimating a robust mean of a window of past gradients.
+To solve Problem~\eqref{eq:mainproblem} in the Byzantine setting defined by \eqref{eq:minibatchgradients}-\eqref{eq:pt}, we propose an algorithm called Robust \bt{Aggregating} Normalized Gradient MEthod (RANGE), which is summarized in Algorithm~\ref{alg:distriutedavgnormalizedgd}.
+There are three main interacting ideas behind Algorithm~\ref{alg:distriutedavgnormalizedgd} to guarantee convergence and robustness: 1) \bt{temporal robust aggregation}, 2) \bt{spatial robust aggregation}, and 3) gradient normalization. \bt{Temporal robust aggregation} in Step~\ref{avgstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} aims to compute a robustified gradient for all agents by estimating a robust mean of a window of past gradients.
 The intuition behind this is that despite corruptions, the feedback received over a long period from every single agent contains a fraction of trustworthy information that the algorithm can extract to perform accurate computations.
-To defend against the scenarios where the robustified gradient produced by the temporal averaging step is corrupted for some of the agents (e.g., if the window only contains corrupted gradients), in Step~\ref{aggregationstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} we implement a second layer of robust mean estimation when aggregating all the agents' robustified gradients in order to eliminate those corrupted gradients.
-Lastly, by gradient normalization in Step~\ref{updatestep} of Algortihm~\ref{alg:distriutedavgnormalizedgd}, we restrict the aggregate gradient to only contain a directional information.
-This prevents arbitrarily large updates in case the temporal averaging and robust aggregation steps do not sufficiently eliminate the corruptions.
+To defend against the scenarios where the robustified gradient produced by the \bt{temporal robust aggregation} step is corrupted for some of the agents (e.g., if the window only contains corrupted gradients), in Step~\ref{aggregationstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} we implement a second layer of robust mean estimation when aggregating all the agents' robustified gradients in order to eliminate those corrupted gradients.
+Lastly, by gradient normalization in Step~\ref{updatestep} of Algortihm~\ref{alg:distriutedavgnormalizedgd}, we restrict the aggregate gradient to only contain directional information.
+This prevents arbitrarily large updates in case the \bt{temporal robust aggregation} and \bt{spatial robust aggregation} steps do not sufficiently eliminate the corruptions.